gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/05_publish_section.rst.txt

 Index       Select a plane from a list              Number
 ==========  ======================================  ==============

-    - at the time of writing index only works for a list of surfaces in the input: section plane
+    - you can connect a number slider with "index" if you have connected a list of surfaces with the input: "Section Plane"
-    - Rhino clipping planes have to be selected in the menu at -Activate clipping planes-
+    - Rhino clipping planes are automatically imported and have to be selected in the menu below -Activate clipping planes-

 **Output**